pedrorenan/python-diagrams/README.md

 </p>

 Click on “Reopen in Container”.
-The[VSCode](https://code.visualstudio.com/download)  will restart and just wait for the environment to be ready for you.
+The [VSCode](https://code.visualstudio.com/download)  will restart and just wait for the environment to be ready for you.
 It may take a while the first time if you have never downloaded the necessary containers 🕐.
 But it's worth!

 <p  align="center">